yassinetb/yassinetb.github.io/_pages/vignettes.md

 * **"*If everyone did their best, everyone would have enough*"**

 It is so curious that us humans haven't collectively internalized this old and cheap trick to happiness.
-This trick - it not only brings joy to the ticker, but also to the tricked, and to everyone who witnesses the trick.
+This trick.. - it not only brings joy to the tricker, but also to the tricked, and to everyone who witnesses the trick.
 It is so simple, so innocent - so unnecessary.

 This is maybe what makes it so magical - it is profoundly unnecessary.
 Uncalled for.
 Uninterested.
 Perhaps most importantly, it is unexpected.